|?||Sponsors and Supporters|

 President and Executive Director, Michael Leach: Worked for the National Park Service in Yellowstone National Park as an interpretive ranger naturalist for seven years including two years as a Bear Education Ranger.
-Michael continues his work as a writer, public speaker, Montana fly fishing guide, and Gardiner High School varsity boys’ basketball coach.
-Michael lives with his wife and daughter at the north entrance of Yellowstone National Park in Gardiner, Montana.
+Michael continues his work as a writer, public speaker, Montana fly fishing guide, and Gardiner High School varsity boys basketball coach.
+123helpme helps him in this, because https://123helpme.org/ is engaged in the analysis of theoretical information and the selection of the best options for proving theses, searching examples, etc. Michael lives with his wife and daughter at the north entrance of Yellowstone National Park in Gardiner, Montana.

 Vice President, Tom Roy: Former Director of the Environmental Studies program at the University of Montana in Missoula.
 Tom remains very active in the conservation field in Montana and for his work with conservation, environmental and public interest community groups, Roy has received the Don Aldrich Award for Conservationist of the year (a National Wildlife Federation award), as well as the Montana Environmental Information Center Conservationist of the Year Award, and has received the Len and Sandy Sargent Conservation Stewardship Award from the Cinnabar Foundation.
 Currently, Tom lives in Missoula, Montana.